Mkamel104/Allennlp_4/README.md

 We will be building and training a basic character-level RNN to classify words.
 A character-level RNN reads words as a series of characters - outputting a prediction and “hidden state” at each step, feeding its previous hidden state into each next step.
 We take the final prediction to be the output, i.e. which class the word belongs to.

 # Run this model:
- 1- To run this project you need to install allennlp using this link:  https://github.com/allenai/allennlp.
+1. To run this project you need to install allennlp using this link:  https://github.com/allenai/allennlp.

- 2. You need to run:
+2. You can install allennlp using:

+         conda install allennlp -c pytorch -c allennlp -c conda-forge

+3. Using Allennlp train option you can run the project as below command:

                     allennlp train name_model.json -s ./output --include-package mylib